Transforming Learning: Student Engagement with One-to-One

 eNetLearning Certified Facilitators Provided for Each Course

-DATES, TIMES, NUMBER OF SESSIONS: Check the course catalog for dates at https://www.enetlearning.org/course-catalog-and-descriptions/.
+DATES, TIMES, NUMBER OF SESSIONS: Continuous sessions are running.
+Check the course catalog for dates at https://www.enetlearning.org/course-catalog-and-descriptions/.

 This course will introduce educators to student engagement, one of the most powerful factors affecting student achievement.
 Participants will explore highly effective instructional strategies in one-to-one learning environments, transforming current instructional units to better engage students by reworking unit content, redefining student work products and reflecting on teaching and learning processes.
 Learn to identify the characteristics of engaged learners, assess levels of student engagement, and reflect upon your teaching practices to better engage students.